StuartG24/quarto-msc-dissertation/README.md

 ## Customisation

-This template produces a report in the style set by the Univesity of Stirling, but can obviously be easily customised to meet the requirements of other institutions.
+This template produces a report in the style set by the University of Stirling, but can obviously be easily customised to meet the requirements of other institutions.

 I have only just started using Quarto so any comments, suggestions, improvements are gratefully received.